coreos/vault-operator/doc/user/vault.md

     A response confirms that the Vault CLI is ready to interact with the Vault server.
 However, the output indicates that the Vault server is not initialized.

-5. Initalize the vault server to generate the unseal keys and the root token.
+5. Initialize the Vault server to generate the unseal keys and the root token.

-    See [Initializing the Vault][initialize-vault] on how to initialize your vault cluster.
+    See [Initializing the Vault][initialize-vault] on how to initialize a Vault cluster.

 ## Unsealing a sealed node

 1. Ensure that the desired sealed node is accessible from the Vault CLI via portforwarding.

-    For more information see [Initializing a Vault cluster](#initializing-a-vault-cluster).
+    For more information, see [Initializing a Vault cluster](#initializing-a-vault-cluster).

-2. Unseal the vault node by using the unseal keys generated from the initialized Vault cluster.
+2. Unseal the Vault node by using the unseal keys generated from the initialized Vault cluster.

-    See [Seal/Unseal a Vault node][seal-unseal-vault] on how to unseal a vault node.
+    For more information, see [Seal/Unseal a Vault node][seal-unseal-vault].

-The first node that is unsealed in a multi-node vault cluster will become the active node.
+The first node that is unsealed in a multi-node Vault cluster will become the active node.
 The active node holds the leader election lock.
 The other unsealed nodes become standby.

-## Writing secret to the active node
+## Writing secrets to the active node

 1. Check the active Vault node: